tomahg/LocalWhisper/README.md

 ## Known limitations

-- Transcription runs after recording stops — longer recordings mean a longer wait for the result.
+- Transcription runs after recording stops (or per silence pause with auto-send) — longer recordings between pauses mean a longer wait for each result.
 - faster-whisper does not support Metal/MPS — macOS uses CPU with int8.
 - The global keyboard hook (`WH_KEYBOARD_LL`) may be blocked in some enterprise environments.